Acer Aspire 4820TGAcer Laptop

 The procedure is very simple.
 Unscrew the five screws and then use a plectrum to force the edges of the laptop to remove the cover.

 I recommend that you keep the screws in the position where you found them to be sure not to miss to position them during reassembly.
-In any case, I have marked with different colors with the different screws that you will encounter.
+In any case, I have marked the different screws you will encounter with different colors.

 Step 2